jaswanth-tiruvee/Auto-Ops/EASIER_DEPLOYMENT.md

 # Easier Deployment Alternatives

-Here are simpler alternatives to Render for deploying your Auto-Ops app:
+Here are the best options for deploying your Auto-Ops Streamlit app:

 ## 🏆 Easiest: Hugging Face Spaces (Recommended!)